srid/neuron-template/README.md

 GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/mynotes/`.

+For more information, see the [GitHub Pages guide](https://help.github.com/en/github/working-with-github-pages).

 ## Set your site metadata

 - In your new repository, edit the `neuron.dhall` file to reflect your new site.